MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Value***

-- **1**: Power Automate for desktop won't take a screenshot for the action logs when an error occurs.
+- **1**: Power Automate for desktop won't take a screenshot for the action logs when an error occurs during a flow run.

 ## Configure Power Automate for desktop notification settings